 The third way, methanation, is the most recent and makes use of surplus renewable electricity to produce synthetic gas.
 Renewable electricity, which is an intermittent and unpredictable energy like solar and wind power, cannot always be consumed immediately or stored economically.
 Power-to-gas technology can remedy this situation by using surplus renewable electricity to produce hydrogen (by means of water electrolysis).
 The hydrogen is then combined with carbon dioxide (CO2) to make synthetic methane, which is a carbon-neutral gas.
 There are numerous pilot projects in Europe, including the one at Falkenhagen in Germany, in which Gaznat is participating via its affiliate Swissgas.

-In 2016, Swiss-produced biogas injected into the network amounted to 308 GWh, up 18% on 2015.
+In 2019, Swiss-produced biogas injected into the network amounted to 401 GWh.
 In Europe, Germany is the principal producer of biogas, followed by the UK, Italy and France.

 Biogas has numerous uses such as heating, electricity production and running vehicles on natural gas/biogas.